KamalakerDadi/benchmark_rsfMRI_prediction/README.rst

 - ABIDE (http://preprocessed-connectomes-project.org/abide/download.html)

-  - On ABIDE datasets: the script ``run_prediction_on_abide`` can be used.
-This script starts with timeseries signals extracted on ABIDE preprocessed data from Preprocessed Connectome Project Initiative (PCP) [8] (http://preprocessed-connectomes-project.org/abide/index.html), 866 subjects (autism 402, normal controls 464).
+  - On ABIDE datasets: the script ``run_prediction_on_abide.py`` can be used.
+This script starts with timeseries signals extracted on ABIDE preprocessed data from Preprocessed Connectome Project Initiative (PCP) [8], 866 subjects (autism 402, normal controls 464).
 This can be downloaded from https://osf.io/hc4md/download

 - COBRE (http://cobre.mrn.org/)